Multiscale-Genomics/mg-process-fastq/docs/full_installation.rst

 Install MACS2
 ^^^^^^^^^^^^^

-This should get installed as part of the installation if the mg-process-fastq package, if not then it will need to be installed separately:
+This should get installed as part of the installation in the mg-process-fastq package, if not then it will need to be installed separately:

 .. code-block:: none